PipedreamHQ/pipedream/components/hacker-news/readme.md

 pd deploy https://github.com/PipedreamHQ/pipedream/blob/master/components/hacker-news/new-comments-by-keyword.js
 ```

 Submit your keyword and deploy your component.

-You have turned Hacker News into an event stream!
+**You have turned the Hacker News API into a real time event stream!**

 ## Docs